Vandivier/afterecon/content/2013-11-07-water-and-food-for-9-billion-people-in-2040.md

 ---
-title: Water and Food for 9 Billion People in 2040
+title: "Water and Food for 9 Billion People in 2040"
 date: 2013-11-07 02:10:17
 author: John Vandivier
 ---